schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Docking

-A forestry teacher walks a conversation at a endangered fire pole.
+A forestry teacher walks a conversation at an endangered fire pole.

 ## Limitless Innocence